Margo Stilley: Personal life

 Stilley had strong ties to the Children's Charity Dramatic Need.
 In 2009, she travelled on her own to Johannesburg and the greater Gauteng province in South Africa to teach drama in some of the country's most challenged communities for three months.
 She has never publicized her charitable contributions.

 Stilley lived in Mayfair, London until 2013 and she currently resides in Los Angeles.
+Stilley was expecting her first child in late 2023.